Yannis Maroudas

 Yannis Maroudas is a Greek author, screenwriter and lecturer at the School of Film Studies, Aristotle University of Thessaloniki Greece.

 He has studied History, Cinematography, Cultural Management (MA) and is currently researching audiovisual culture, New media and film history.

-He has been steadily working as professional scriptwriter for television and cinema since 1989.
+He has been steadily working as a professional scriptwriter for television and cinema since 1989.
 In 2008, he won the National Award for Best Screenwriting in the movie Sklavoi Sta Desma Tous (Slaves To Fate).

 Also, he has been a member of the Board of the Scriptwriters' Guild of Greece since 2007.